fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 #### Latest Channel Timestamps

-To avoid fetching *recent messages* for every channel the on app load, while supporting the feature of showing which channels have unread messages, we'll need to store two extra tables
+To avoid fetching *recent messages* for every channel the on app load, while supporting the feature of showing which channels have unread messages, we'll need to store two extra tables.

 One for the *latest activity in each channel* (this table will be updated whenever a user sends a message in a channel)